cksystemsteaching/selfie/README.md

 ...

+Here is the official RISC-V ISA specification of the `sd` instruction.
+Unlike the `addi` and `lui` instructions, `sd` does not require a destination register `rd` but instead two source registers `rs1` and `rs2` where `rs2` contains the value to be stored in memory at address `rs1 + imm`:

 `sd rs2,imm(rs1)`: `memory[rs1 + imm] = rs2; pc = pc + 4` with `-2^11 <= imm < 2^11`

-...
+Similar to `addi`, the 12-bit immediate value `imm` is sign-extended to 64 bits before doing anything else.
+Then, the CPU calculates `rs1 + imm` to prepare for storing the value of `rs2`.
+Finally, the CPU stores that value in memory at address `rs1 + imm` and then moves on to the next instruction.

 The `sd` instruction is encoded according to the so-called *S-Format* which is again different than the I-Format of the `addi` and the U-Format of the `lui` instruction.
 Similar to the I-Format, the S-Format encodes three parameters, a 12-bit immediate value and two registers.
-Unlike the I-Format, however, the S-Format uses the `rs2` parameter as source register, instead of `rd`.
+Unlike the I-Format, however, the S-Format uses the `rs2` parameter as source register, instead of `rd`:

 ```
 // RISC-V S Format